Re-visiting the 1987 stock market crash!

 Richer businessmen started believing that they can be on top of the market by continuously making the right acquisitions, in any LBO (Leverage Buyout) deal.
 Companies could raise cheap capital by selling junk bonds in the open markets and getting the right price for it.
 But Junk bonds carried a high risk of default.
 Most of the companies issued IPO’s (Initial public offering) and FPO’s (Follow on public offering) to raise capital and to grow and expand the business.

 The traders were also having a good time meeting targets as well as the bankers and the corporates.
 Wall Street was making some serious money at that time.
-The bullish run made the investors to believe that the stock market would always go up and were not aware of the bubble that could come as a consequence of this constant bull trend.
-Finally the euphoria broke.
+The bullish run made the investors believe that the stock market would always go up and these investors were not aware of the bubble that could come as a consequence of this constant bull trend.

 The findings of SEC (Securities Exchange Commission) which revealed a number of insider trading deals created a wave of worry among many investors.
 At the same time, the country had a growing level of inflation.
 To prevent the inflation, the Federal Reserve raised the short term interest rate.
 As a result, hedgers and portfolio investors started hedging their position to protect themselves from another possible market downturn.
 As a consequence, on 19th October 1987, the stock market went down along with the future and options market which resulted in a massive downgrade of stocks and a high call of sell in the market.
 Investor confidence was lost and the market was trading in red on that day and drove away all the wealth of the investors.